digime/digime-sdk-ios/docs/docsets/.docset/Contents/Resources/Documents/guides/Postbox.md

   // Handle error, if any.
 }
 ```

+### 6. Multiple Data Pushes:

+Multiple data pushes can be made to a postbox within
+ the duration of the session.
+To make data pushes over mulitple app sessions, you can create a new postbox for each app session (which requires user's consent for each session).

+Alternatively you can create an [Ongoing Postbox](ongoing-postbox.html), which only requires user's consent once, and store a reference to the ongoing postbox between app sessions.

 *NB: Please refer to our Postbox example in the [Swift Example App](https://github.com/digime/digime-sdk-ios/tree/master/ExampleSwift) for more details on data and metadata.*